bcgov/itvr/README.md

 ### Auth
 We are using a shared realm [Keycloak](https://www.keycloak.org/) client.
 Shared realm clients can be accessed and configured via [Common Hosted Single Sign-on (CSS)](https://bcgov.github.io/sso-requests)

 Once added as a team member to existing projects (this project is called `itvr`), you can configure the redirect urls for each environment (dev, test, prod).
-Installation json is available here as well as some helpful documentation about integrating the client.
+Installation json is available as well as some helpful documentation about integrating the client.

 ### Email
 We are using [CHES](https://digital.gov.bc.ca/common-components/common-hosted-email-service) to send email.
 Documentation is [available here](https://getok.nrs.gov.bc.ca/app/documentation)